graceHerman/ShootingGame/README.md

 * Level complete scene
 * Game Over scene
 * Ending scene
+* Controls showing how to play the game
-* Controls and Credits scene
+* Credits scene
 * Using a sprite subclass for the player avatar and bullets, also uses group objects

 References: